Our Team

 Data Analyst

-Sean is Mi’kmaw and a member of the Sipekne’katik First Nation.
+Sean (he/him) is Mi’kmaw and a member of the Sipekne’katik First Nation.
 Sean is the Data Analyst for the Information Governance & Data Projects department at the Union of Nova Scotia Mi’kmaq.
 Sean is responsible for the data cleaning and analysis of the First Nations on-reserve regional data sets, reports and publications including the First Nations Regional Health Survey (FNRHS), First Nations Regional Labor and Employment Survey (FNLEDS), First Nations Regional Social Survey (FNRSS).

 Shenayah Gould